“The way to health is to have an aromatic bath and a scented massage every day” Hippocrates

 Oils labelled ‘premium commercial’ often only contain 20% of actual essential oil, the rest being natural or synthetic ingredients.

 The term 'Therapeutic Grade' is a bit confusing as there is no official ‘grading’ system for essential oils, unlike organic certification which is done by a 3rd party.
 Legally, for a therapeutic claim to be made in Australia, a product is required to be registered by the TGA and must have a license number on the label.

 ‘Food Grade’ means the oil has been highly refined to meet government standards, so is no longer ‘pure’ and in it’s original state.

 Essential oils should never be ingested unless under the specific advice of someone degree qualified in herbal medicine or aromatic medicine.
-They can be extremely toxic when taken internally and cause damage to organs and the gut mucosa.
+They are highly concentrated and can be extremely toxic when taken internally and cause damage to organs and the gut mucosa.
 There are a few exceptions to this – such as a drop of pure peppermint or orange oil in a batch of homemade chocolate.